Improve Perinatal Access, Coordination, and Treatment for Behavioral Health (IMPACT BH)

 - Struggle with mental health, substance use, or intimate partner violence.

-Top contributing factors to these preventable deaths are lack of coordinated care, stigma surrounding mental health, obstacles to accessing care, systemic inequities and racial biases.
+Other contributing factors include: fragmented care, stigma surrounding mental health, obstacles to accessing care, systemic inequities and racial biases.
 In addition, chronic stress and maternal morbidity (pregnancy and birth-related health problems) lead to adverse birth outcomes such as maternal mortality, infant mortality, preterm birth, and low birth weight.

 Research shows that nearly 1 in 10 people who had a live birth in Colorado reported experiencing postpartum depressive symptoms.
 Yet, postpartum care, including depression screenings, is inconsistent throughout the state.
 Inadequate prenatal care and disparities affecting perinatal health outcomes are inseparable from infant health outcomes.
 In 2019, 305 infants died before reaching their first birthday, and in 2020, 1 in 11 infants were preterm, requiring prolonged hospitalization and parental separation.
 Guidelines related to parental presence, support, and integration into the medical and developmental care of these infants are lacking in clinical settings.